How to Set Up a Professional Free Business Email Address

 You’ll now see the email address that you just created.
 Now click on the Check Email link just next to your email address.

-This will take you to a new window where you can see the default webmail application options.
+As a result, you’ll see a new window where you can see the default webmail application options.
 You can choose one from the given options.

 Let’s select horde for now.
 You don’t need to make any other changes here.
 Your email account interface will now look something like this –

 If you want to use Mail for Windows 10, for example, you’ll first have to set up a new email account in Windows 10 using the email address that you just created.
-After that, you can start using your account normally like any other email account without logging in to your Bluehost account.
+After that, you can start using your account like any other email account without logging in to your Bluehost account.

 If you use Gmail, you can also set up email forwarding to your Gmail account to manage your personal and professional emails in the same place.